 Minors or Those With Disabilities May Have More Time to Take Action

 You may have more time than you realize if the victim was your child or a loved one who did not have the mental capacity to discover and report their injuries immediately afterward.
 When a child or someone with limited cognitive abilities is hurt, it may toll the deadline until they reach a certain age or are able to make decisions on their own.

 It is important to note, though, that this is not always the case, so you should make every effort to meet the two-year deadline.

 Why the Time Limit Is Important

 It may be difficult or impossible to recover the money you need to pay your bills, cover losses, and get back on your feet through a negotiated settlement if you wait too long.
 While the statute of limitations does not technically apply to insurance claims, it can affect your ability to convince the insurance company you are due appropriate compensation.

 Legal experts suggest that you adhere to these time limits and take action against the negligent individual even if you do not necessarily intend on filing a civil lawsuit.
 The threat of a lawsuit is often enough to encourage insurance companies to pay compensation, and they may be more difficult to work with if they are aware that the statute of limitations has expired.

 An experienced personal injury lawyer can look through the case and determine if you have a valid claim.
-If you sustained injuries in an accident due to someone else’s negligence, call Morris Bart, LLC today at 1-888-996-7971.
+If you sustained injuries in an accident due to someone else’s negligence, call the Morris Bart law office today at (800) 537-8185.